On June the 23rd Britain faces an existential question: “Should the United Kingdom remain a member of the European Union or leave the European Union?”

 This is not the Europe we signed up for.
 Most British people wanted trade, cooperation and good relations between independent countries.
 Instead, they find themselves in a European superstate governed by a distant elite in Brussels.

-The British public should decide on matters that affect it
+The public should decide

 The EU now influences aspects of our lives we could never have imagined, from opening Britain’s borders to the other 27 EU countries to what parts of Britain’s territorial waters British fishermen can fish in.